crypto-org-chain/cronos/docs/gravity-bridge/pioneer11-orchestrator-relayer-deployment-guide.md

 ### Binaries

--  `cronosd` version: `0.8.0` , the cronos node binary found at https://github.com/crypto-org-chain/cronos/releases/tag/v0.8.0-gravity-alpha0.
+-  `cronosd` version: `0.8.0` , the cronos node binary found at https://github.com/crypto-org-chain/cronos/releases/tag/v0.8.0-gravaity-alpha0.
+You will need to use one of the testnet binaries according to your OS/ Arch.

 - `gorc`, the gravity bridge orchestrator cli, build instructions can be found [here](gorc-build.md).
 Alternatively, you can download Linux x86_64 binary from [here](https://github.com/crypto-org-chain/gravity-bridge/releases/tag/v2.0.0-cronos-alpha0)